MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

       - Within the `\.azure\<your environment_name>` directory, a file named `.env` is created.
       - The `.env` file contains information such as the value you supplied:
         - Environment name
     - A `.devcontainer` folder is created.
 This folder is optional.
-For more details, refer to the [make your template DevContainer and Codespaces comparible](#make-your-template-dev-container-and-codespaces-compatible) section.
+For more details, refer to the [make your template DevContainer and Codespaces compatible](#make-your-template-dev-container-and-codespaces-compatible) section.
     - An `infra` folder with basic Bicep files.
 For more details, refer to [add Bicep files](#add-bicep-files).
     - A file named [`azure.yaml`](./azd-schema.md) in the root of your project.